nick-poole/revolturbanfarms/README.md

 9/4/23

+- FIX(a11y): Improve site accessibility by adding ARIA labels, alt tags and resolving orphaned labels and contrast issues.

 - FIX(main): Replace pageYoffset with scrollY and rectify typo in scroll-behavior smooth.

 - FEAT(main): Improve SEO optimization with meta tags.